poholo/MCPlayerKit/README.md

 #### Installation with CocoaPods

-To integrate PlayerKit into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate MCPlayerKit into your Xcode project using CocoaPods, specify it in your Podfile:

 ```
 pod 'MCPlayerKit', '~> 0.0.2'